Boston Uninsured/Underinsured Motorist Accident Attorneys

 The process for getting compensation after a car accident in Massachusetts is complicated.
 You may have to deal with your PIP coverage, your health insurance policy, the other driver’s insurance, and then your own company if you are filing a UM/UIM claim.
 Each company you talk to will want to minimize the amount of money it pays you, limiting your ability to get all your bills paid and move on with your life.

 Your best option is to work with a dedicated Boston auto accident attorney who can handle all negotiations for you.
-At DiBella Law Offices, P.C., our lead attorney has more than 15 years of experience fighting for clients to receive full compensation for their injuries.
+At DiBella Law Offices, P.C., our lead attorney has nearly two decades of experience fighting for clients to receive full compensation for their injuries.
 We can walk you through the process, calculate the total costs of your injuries, and advocate to get you the highest possible award in an insurance negotiation or personal injury trial.
 To sit down with us in a free consultation, call (617) 870-0907.